ioBroker/ioBroker.modbus/README.md

 Write pulse

 ### CW
-Cyclic write
+Cyclically write

 ### SF
 Use value as a scaling factor.
-This is needed to be used by dynamic scaling factors which are on some systems provided through values on interface.
+This is necessary to be used by dynamic scaling factors which are on some systems provided through values on interface.
 If a value is marked with this flag, then the value will be stored into a variable with the following naming convention: `sf['Modbus_address']`.
 This variable can be then later used in any formula for other parameters.
 E.g., the following formula can set: `(x * sf['40065']) + 50;`